tobyweston/blog/source/book/index.md

 <a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">{% img right http://titlepages.leanpub.com/essential_acceptance_testing/bookpage 'Essential Acceptance Testing is available on Leanpub'%}</a>

-My book questions the conventional acceptance testing techniques used by many teams today.
+Essential Acceptance Testing questions the conventional acceptance testing techniques used by many teams today.
 It’s a Lean publishing effort.
 I regularly publish new chapters and listen to my readers.
 It's only short, something like 15,000-20,000 words.

 > Have traditional agile testing techniques become testing dogma?
 Have we adopted a cargo cult of testing?
 Do these techniques really help build great products?
 Do they help us get from concept to cash or are they holding us back?